MESH-Model/MESH_Project_Baker_Creek/ReadMe.md

 - Includes processed driving data, spatial data (for use in Green Kenue to generate the r2c file for Scenario 3), and streamflow data used for validation

 #### Driving
-- Processed driving data used in the model
+- Processed driving data is generated using scripts in the "Code" folder, which process the raw data
+- The following processed driving datasets were used in the model:
   - One set used for Scenario 1
   - One set used for Scenarios 2 and 3
     - Note: this is the same data as Scenario 1, but copied to 6 columns -> one per GRU
-- Scripts used to generate the Scenario 1 file are included in the "Code" folder

 #### Spatial
 - Green Kenue files used to generate the r2c file for Scenario 3